 Whether you are a young professional, retiree, investor, or looking at moving your family to another country, the prospect of owning a home abroad can be exciting and hard to resist.
 Depending on your needs, there are various property hotspots abroad with great deals.
 Think of destinations like Copenhagen and Berlin for young professionals, Singapore is favoured by families, holiday homes are plentiful in Cape Town and Mallorca is ideal for sun-seeking retirees.

 In case you are wondering whether your idea of buying a home abroad is exotic, look at the numbers and global trends.
 A report compiled by the National Association of Realtors revealed that foreign buyers took up $153 billion worth of residential property in the U.S. between April 2016 and March 2017.

 On the other side of the Atlantic, Notaires de France noted that in 2017, Brits accounted for 14% of housing sales to foreign buyers on the French housing market.
 A further drill-down of the housing numbers shows that 33 % of luxury properties in the same year was taken up by Britons.

 Therefore, the question is not whether to buy, rather where and how to buy.
-This guide will help you navigate the processes involved in identifying suitable properties, country-specific legal requirements, the actual purchase process and payment transfers.
+This guide will help you navigate the processes involved in identifying suitable properties, country-specific legal requirements, the actual purchase process and making an international money transfer.
 You’ll also get crucial insights into the impact of global realignments such as Brexit on the global property market.
 Let us dive right in!

 Set a Realistic Budget

 Through independent online searches, you can establish the going rate for the sort of property that you are looking to buy.
 You don’t need to do physical house hunting at this stage.
 The aim is to establish a budget range that is realistic and one that you can work with.
 If you are planning to finance the purchase through a mortgage, ensure you first get prequalified.
 This step will give you the limits of what you should consider in the price of the home you want to buy.

 Get a Property Agent